 When shopping for makeup, do you ever read the fine print on the mascara, eyeliner, or eyeshadow you’re purchasing?
-If you’re looking for a makeup brand that proudly states its cruelty-free status on the box or bottle, you might not always find that.
+If you’re looking for cruelty-free makeup brands, it’s not always easy to determine from the package.
 In fact, some brands who claim to have cruelty-free practices actually use third parties to test products on animals.
 This discrepancy makes it hard to pick and choose which brands to support.

 So, how can you know for sure what makeup brands are cruelty-free?
 We’ve compiled this list to help you out.
 Not only do the following brands have amazing makeup products, but they’re also 100% cruelty-free.